iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ### Verify network configuration changes

-Inspect the `VirtualService` to see that the it has been automaticaly reconfigured to send requests only to the primary model.
+Inspect the `VirtualService` to see that the it has been automatically reconfigured to send requests only to the primary model.

 ## Clean up